-If you interest is walking this tour in a small group and you would like to join 2 or 4 person to make lower costs, please let us know, so we can try to find other interested people.
-AVAILABLE DEPARTURES from JANUARY to DECEMBER 2014
+If your interest is walking this tour in a small group and you would like to join 2 or 4 person to make lower costs, please let us know, so we can try to find other trekkers.
+Here: [email protected]

 It is important to be in good physical condition to make this moderate rated but truly rewarding trek.
 If you want to visit a number of stunning Inca sites linked by a beautiful stone pathway built in the midst of the most incredible scenery in rising altitudes.
 A good mix of culture, nature, archaeology and scenic beauty. ..then this is for you!
 Book early, Get in shape, Get good boots and have fun... !

 Inca Trail Classic 4Day/3Nights - 2016 Departures !!
 Private Service.-This special Inca Trail in a private service can depart any date as long as there are Permits available.
 This permits are required and is important to reserve in advance, You need to book 4-6 months before due to the Permits.
 For last minute booking please check the availability permits link.
 For 20-30 minutes, the night before of your trek at 6:00 pm at your hotel.

 BOOK a Tour with SAS Travel and GET a 10% DISCOUNT in our MARQUESES BOUTIQUE Hotel in Suite, Deluxe or Standard rooms plus a FREE pick up from airport at your arrival to Cusco.
 Payment of accommodation is required in $ USD cash or Soles cash directly in Reception.
 To reserve please contact Miguel at: [email protected] but you must also indicate your tour reservation code with SAS Travel